vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/080/_index.md

 title = "+080"

 +++
-Dawn As noted in the publ. intro., every vs. but the first begins with eṣā́‘she, this one here’.
+Dawn As noted in the published introduction, every vs. but the first begins with eṣā́‘she, this one here’.